instantOS/instantos.github.io/docs/development/status.md

 status text you first need to disable the built in solution.
 This can be done in Settings->instantOS->Status bar

-??? note
-    ## Planned status bar program
+::: details Planned status bar program
 It is planned to create a statusbar similar to dwmblocks that can run different status scripts at different intervals and then generates a complete status text that can be used by the window manager.
+It will
-It will however not be based on dwmblocks and will have a lot more features. dwmblocks is not used because it lacks some crucial features to make it work with the featureset of instantWM
+    however not be based on dwmblocks and will have a lot more features. dwmblocks is not used because it lacks some crucial features to make it work with the featureset of instantWM